carpentries/instructor-training/_extras/training_calendar.md

 * November 14-15, 2017

 ##### Central time
-* Training dates to be announced
+* Training dates for 2018 to be announced

 ##### Mountain time
 * December 12-13, 2017

 ##### Pacific time
-* Training dates to be announced
+* Training dates for 2018 to be announced

 # Europe

 ##### Western European time
-* Training dates to be announced
+* Training dates for 2018 to be announced

 ##### Central European time
 * December 4-5, 2017